Monthly Clinics

 Day After: headed home

 The day after clinic, the cats that are ready to go back home are returned.
-Some cats are kept in foster homes until they are healthy enough to “return to work”.
-Tame kittens and adults are adopted through Animal Rescue of the Rockies.
+Some cats are kept in foster homes until they are healthy enough to “return to work.”
+Tame kittens and adults are adopted through Animal Rescue of the Rockies as space allows.